How Many Hours of Sleep Do We Need?

 - Premature aging

-- Increased risk of other health issues, like high blood pressure and heart disease
+- Increased risk of health issues like diabetes, high blood pressure, and heart disease

 With sleep deprivation, your eating habits are also adversely affected, increasing your desire for sugary foods that can lead to overeating and weight gain.
-A sustained sense of fatigue can also lead to a lesser motivation to exercise, as well.
+A sustained sense of fatigue can also lead to a lesser motivation to exercise.
 The result?
-A very unhealthy cycle that revolves around continued lack of rest is sustained.
+A very unhealthy cycle that revolves around continued lack of rest.

 Why Can’t We Sleep?

 So, why can’t we sleep?
-Some people do suffer with clinically-diagnosed sleep disorders, but a lot of our sleep problem in America boils down to changes in our modern lifestyle that have negative repercussions on our ability to get enough rest.
+Some people do suffer from clinically-diagnosed sleep disorders, but a lot of our sleep problem in America boils down to changes in our modern lifestyle that have negative repercussions on our ability to get enough rest.
 As a society, we’re working longer hours, driving longer commutes, and are generally busier than ever.
 This leaves less time for sleep because you’ve still got to help the kids with their homework, pay your bills, clean the house, and maybe even have an adult conversation at some point.
 With all those things on the table, sleep tends to be the odd man out.
-It’s also hard to rest when you stay stressed – can you relate?
-And our addiction to our screens isn’t helping us rest, either.
+It’s also hard to rest when you stay stressed, and our addiction to our screens isn’t helping us rest, either.
 Many people stay up late entertaining themselves on electronic devices, and research suggests that blue light from these devices may interfere with the body’s production of melatonin, the sleep hormone.

 Keep a Sleep Diary